yabellini/docs.carpentries.org/topic_folders/instructor_development/community_discussions.md

   - Lesson Infrastructure Committee
   - The Carpentries Executive Council

 4.	__Regional Community Calls__ These calls are hosted by our local and regional subcommunities.
-A list of local and regional calls can be found at the top of the [Community Discussions Etherpad] (https://pad.carpentries.org/community-discussions).
+A list of local and regional calls can be found at the top of the [Community Discussions Etherpad](https://pad.carpentries.org/community-discussions).

 Read more about [Community Discussions](https://carpentries.org/community_discussions/) on The Carpentries website.